The Dos and Don’ts of Boarding Your Dog

 Read Your Boarding Contract Carefully

+Every boarding kennel that you do business with will give you a boarding contract.
+Read it carefully before signing.
 Contracts outline a lot of details regarding the treatment of your pet.
 You don’t want to hastily agree to something that you’re uncomfortable with.

 Require That Somebody Be On-Site 24/7

 The reason why you’re paying to board your dog and are not just leaving them at home with an automatic food dispenser is that you want a human to be present while you’re away.
-To that end, ask if somebody will be on-site at your boarding facility 24/7.
+To that end, ask if somebody will be on-site at your boarding kennel 24/7.

-The Don’ts of Boarding Your Dog
+The Don’ts of Dog Boarding

 Now that you know things that you should do before boarding your dog, let’s touch on things that are best avoided.
 The following are based on common boarding mistakes that we see pet parents make: